Last Updated on

 Imagine welcoming these adorable little puppies into your home:

-Despite their willingness to snuggle up with you, though, the Hug dog is not an ideal pet for small living spaces.
+Despite their willingness to snuggle up with you, the Hug dog (not to be confused with a Bugg, the cross of a Boston Terrier and Pug) is not an ideal pet for small living spaces.
 Like its Husky parent, a Pug Husky mix may need plenty of space to run to spend its energy.

 How much exercise does the Husky Pug Mix need?